KeralaRescue/KeralaRescueiOS/README.md

 # Kerala Rescue iOS

 ## Overview
-Kerala Rescue is an iPhone app, which users will be able to prepare for a Flood, if in emergency they can contact respective operational centre.
-Users can also see Rescue Photos of 2018 Flood.
+Kerala Rescue is an iPhone app, which user can better prepare for a Flood.
+Preparation guides include how to face during situations before, during and after the flood.

+We have Emergency/SOS section so users can use make the iPhone flashlight as a strobe light, start an alarm in an emergency, send your coordinates as well as google map URL to your emergency recipients.

+It also gives emergency contacts during a disaster such as District Collector Office, District Medical Officers, Superintendent of police etc. This way it will give easy access to normal people when in need.

+The Application includes some memorable moments of the 2018 Kerala Flood Rescue photos.

 ## Installation
 1. Open terminal and move to the desired folder to checkout. `cd ~/Desktop`
-2. Clone the repo. `git clone https://github.com/jayahariv/rescueApp.git`
+2. Clone the repo. `git clone https://github.com/KeralaRescue/KeralaRescueiOS.git`
-3. Move inside the folder. `cd rescueApp/RescueApp`
+3. Move inside the folder. `cd KeralaRescueiOS/RescueApp`
 4. Install pods. `pod install`
 5. Open the workspace. `RescueApp.xcworkspace`